yzyii/luashitacast/README.md

 /th - Forces you to equip TH gear when TP-ing in case you have a tinfoil hat.
 ```

-## Additional Commands (Shorterhand) (Deprecated):

-If you enable the Shorterhand setting in gcincluderag.lua, additional /commands will work.

-**Note: Shorthand supports this out of the box so it is suggested you just use that instead of turning this on.**
-**A shorthand xml config file is also provided at extra/shorthand/default.xml that will accomplish basically the same thing.**

-- shorterhand.lua is effectively just a pass through to shorthand you can define your own /commands in
-- using shorthand syntax like 'me' or partial names will work. e.g. "/i me" will cast invisible on yourself.
-- You can check the file for the full list of commands however it is suggested you just use shorthand directly.

 ## Additional Notes

 LuAshitacast provides functionality to automatically equip Level Sync gear.